 The next meeting, originally scheduled for 30 March 2020, has been postponed.

 8 July 2020: Politico reports that the EC plans to circulate art.
 17 implementation guidelines for consultation by end-July 2020

-27 July 2020: EC publishes a targetted consultation addressed to the participants of stakeholder dialogue.
+27 July 2020: EC publishes a targeted consultation addressed to the participants of stakeholder dialogue.
 The consultation paper aimed at finalising stakeholder dialogue and presenting EC’s initial ideas on art.
 17 guidelines, is open to stakeholders’ written comments till 10 September 2020.

 Critical summaries of the stakeholder dialogues by the Communia Association:

 Reports on the stakeholder dialogues by European Digital Rights (EDRi):

 20 May 2019: Open Letter: Copyright Working Group Must Include NGO Voices

 Open letter to EC calling for the involvement of human rights and digital rights organisations, the knowledge community, free and open source software developers, and communities in all of its efforts around the transposition and implementation of article 17.

 Prepared by The Civil Liberties Union for Europe (Liberties), and signed by over 40 users’ and fundamental rights organisations.